-This study was undertaken to assess the following parameters in Non-Hodgkin's Lymphoma (NHL) and CNS astrocytomas: (1) The isoprenoid pathway, (2) The tryptophan/tyrosine catabolic patterns, (3) Glycoconjugate metabolism, and (4) RBC membrane changes as a reflection of neoplastic cell membrane change (the isoprenoid pathway produces four metabolites which can regulate membrane function and structure-dolichol, digoxin, cholesterol and ubiquinone).
-A hypothesis implicating membrane Na+-K+ ATPase inhibition as pivotal to all these changes is also presented.
+This study was undertaken to assess the following parameters in freshly diagnosed cases of multiple myeloma: (1) The isoprenoid pathway, (2) The tryptophan/tyrosine catabolic patterns, (3) Glycoconjugate metabolism, and (4) RBC membrane changes as a reflection of neoplastic cell membrane change (the isoprenoid pathway produces four metabolites which can regulate membrane function and structure - dolichol, digoxin. cholesterol and ubiquinone.
+A hypothesis implicating membrane Na+-K+ ATPase inhibition as pivotal to all these changes in multiple myeloma is also presented.
+Since digoxin can regulate multiple neurotransmitter systems it could possibly play a role in the genesis of cerebral dominance.
+The isoprenoid pathway and digoxin status was studied in individuals of differing hemispheric dominance in order to elucidate the role of cerebral dominance in the pathogenesis of multiple myeloma and neoplasms.